Magnet: Single-molecule magnets (SMMs) and single-chain magnets (SCMs)

 Most SMMs contain manganese but can also be found with vanadium, iron, nickel and cobalt clusters.
 More recently, it has been found that some chain systems can also display a magnetization that persists for long times at higher temperatures.
 These systems have been called single-chain magnets.

 Nano-structured magnets

 Some nano-structured materials exhibit energy waves, called magnons, that coalesce into a common ground state in the manner of a Bose–Einstein condensate.

 Rare-earth-free permanent magnets

 The United States Department of Energy has identified a need to find substitutes for rare-earth metals in permanent-magnet technology, and has begun funding such research.
 The Advanced Research Projects Agency-Energy (ARPA-E) has sponsored a Rare Earth Alternatives in Critical Technologies (REACT) program to develop alternative materials.
 In 2011, ARPA-E awarded 31.6 million dollars to fund Rare-Earth Substitute projects.
+Iron nitrides are promising materials for rare-earth free magnets.

 Costs

 The current cheapest permanent magnets, allowing for field strengths, are flexible and ceramic magnets, but these are also among the weakest types.
 The ferrite magnets are mainly low-cost magnets since they are made from cheap raw materials: iron oxide and Ba- or Sr-carbonate.
 However, a new low cost magnet, Mn–Al alloy, has been developed and is now dominating the low-cost magnets field.
 It has a higher saturation magnetization than the ferrite magnets.
 It also has more favorable temperature coefficients, although it can be thermally unstable.

 Neodymium–iron–boron (NIB) magnets are among the strongest.
 These cost more per kilogram than most other magnetic materials but, owing to their intense field, are smaller and cheaper in many applications.